 Rather than determining a priori what level of error is acceptable when calculating the required number of runs, the analyst should compute the error tolerance based on the variability observed in field data.
 To assist with determining the error tolerance using field data and calculating the number of required runs, BTO-TASU developed a Microsoft Excel based workbook that is available via the following link: insert link here.

 The number of runs workbook requires the use of between 3 and 365 field data points, which the analyst would enter into the “Variability Analysis of Field Data” area of the workbook.
 To preserve the integrity of the test, the data entered shall be representative of the operating conditions that align with the purpose of the modeling effort.
 This permits filtering out data points with atypical conditions such as incidents or inclement weather when normal operating conditions are being modeled, while also requiring that only comparable situations be used where a special condition, such as an event at a stadium, is being analyzed.
-Cherry-picking data, or selecting field data for entry in such a way as to unduly influence the resulting calculations, is not permissible.
+Selecting field data for entry in such a way as to unduly influence the resulting calculations, is not permissible.

 The field data generates a margin of error, from which the spreadsheet then computes an error tolerance percentage.
 The workbook then uses this tolerance in combination with the initial model run results to calculate a required number of runs.
 Through thorough testing of the workbook, to account for the stochasticity inherent in the modeling processing, BTO-TASU set a minimum tolerance of one percent, even if the calculated tolerance from field data is lower.
 There is no upper limit to the tolerance.